nish996/visual_relationship_detection/keras-retinanet/README.md

 However, if you make local modifications to the `keras-retinanet` repository, you should run the script directly from the repository.
 That will ensure that your local changes will be used by the train script.

+The default backbone is 'resnet50'.
+You can change this using the '--backbone=xxx' argument in the running script. xxx can be one of the backbones in resnet models (resnet50, resnet101, resnet152) or mobilenet models (mobilenet128_1.0, mobilenet128_0.75, mobilenet160_1.0, etc).
+The different options are defined by each model in their corresponding python scripts (resnet.py, mobilenet.py, etc).

 ### Usage
 For training on [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/), run:
 ```shell